Expectation and job roles |

 - advise and contribute to the development of Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) action plans, in relation to above reviews, using a root cause analysis approach where appropriate or other locally approved methodologies; these reviews may also consider safeguarding children and young people or children and young people in care practice

-- understand the oversight and quality assurance process following the reviews detailed above with safeguarding children and young people and children and young people in care teams, and in addition, be able to hold leaders and organisations to account
+- understand the oversight and quality assurance process following the reviews detailed above with safeguarding children and young people and children and young people in care teams and, in addition, be able to hold leaders and organisations to account

 - escalate effectively, supporting colleagues from other organisations, providing advice as appropriate, and be able to support resolution of professional differences using multi-agency guidance to raise concerns through a formal process

-- possess sufficient expertise and experience to provide up to date, evidence-based advice and information about safeguarding children and young people or children and young people in care to the employing body including senior managers, executive directors, and the Board, and should have the confidence to deliver oversight and assurance with a proactive and reactive approach
+- possess sufficient expertise and experience to provide up to date, evidence-based advice and information about safeguarding children and young people or children and young people in care to the employing body including senior managers, executive directors and the Board, and should have the confidence to deliver oversight and assurance with a proactive and reactive approach

 - provide specialist advice to practitioners, both actively and reactively, including clarification on national and local organisational policies, legal issues, e.g. relating to care orders or criminal investigations, and the management of complex safeguarding of children and young people situations

-- possess expertise and ability to participate with a trauma-informed approach in sub-groups, as required in national guidance, of the Safeguarding Children Partnership (LSP)/the safeguarding panel of the health and social care trust/the Child (or Public) Protection Committee in Scotland/the safeguarding committee of the Health Board or trust in Wales
+- possess expertise and ability to participate with a trauma-informed approach in sub-groups, as required in national guidance, of the Local Safeguarding Children Partnership (LSP)/the safeguarding panel of the health and social care trust/the Child (or Public) Protection Committee in Scotland/the safeguarding committee of the Health Board or trust in Wales

-- lead/engage with risk management of the organisation’s ability to safeguard all children and young people recognising additional needs of children and young people in care
+- lead/engage with risk management of the organisation’s ability to safeguard all children and young people, recognising additional needs of children and young people in care

-- ability to understand and apply the Mental Capacity Act 2005 (c.9), Adults with Incapacity (Scotland) Act 2000 (asp 4) and Liberty Protection Safeguards (formerly Deprivation of Liberty Safeguards) (England and Wales only) and how this might apply to all 16-18 year olds.
+- ability to understand and apply the Mental Capacity Act 2005 (c.9), Adults with Incapacity (Scotland) Act 2000 (asp 4) and Liberty Protection Safeguards (formerly Deprivation of Liberty Safeguards) (England and Wales only) and how this might apply to all 16-18year olds.

-Level 4 core competencies applicable to health care staff for safeguarding children and young people
+Additional Level 4 core competencies applicable to health care staff for safeguarding children and young people |

 Health care staff at this level should:

-- possess clinical expertise and knowledge to support and lead peer review in relation to child protection medical examinations
+- possess clinical expertise and knowledge to support and lead peer review in relation to child protection medical examinations (where this is part of their job responsibility)

 - be able to elicit, understand and consider the views of a child or young person and how these should be included in the service providing child protection medical examinations

-- provide expertise and support, and escalation if needed to enable child protection medical examinations and reports to be completed appropriately
+- provide expertise and support, and escalation if needed, to enable child protection medical examinations and reports to be completed appropriately

 - support partnership working with social care and offer constructive challenge where safeguarding needs are not being met

-- liaise and escalate as needed where processes are not working effectively and child safeguarding not being met
+- liaise and escalate as needed where processes are not working effectively and child safeguarding is not being met

 - support professional colleagues where they have been instructed by Court or are involved in legal process